 When, for example, a basket of food is carried to a needy family, the act is grounded in the concept of service, but it is done out of regard to our relationship to God, and to this extent involves an act of worship.
 Therefore, we worship God in serving others! [emp. added]

 In Everett Ferguson’s work, The Church of Christ: A Biblical Ecclesiology for Today (Grand Rapids: William B. Eerdman’s Publishing, 1996. p.
-226), Ferguson referring to worship and assembly states,
+226), Ferguson described worship and assembly noting,

 Modern usage applies the word ‘worship’ to the assembly of believers gathered for corporate acts of devotion.
 As the passages about spiritual sacrifice and the word studies above show, the New Testament usage of the words for worship is much broader, including the Christian moral life and acts on service on behalf of people.
 The common meaning of worship today represents a narrowing down of the New Testament meaning of worship.
 It selects one aspect of worship and applies the word exclusively (or almost so) to that aspect.
 Worship properly understood, however, covers the Christian life as well as the Christian assembly, all acts of service and devotion to God.
 This does not make the assembly less important but serves to make Christian existence in all of its expressions sacred.
 It would be better to speak of ‘assembly’ or some such word to describe the congregational gatherings of Christians.
 Worship to God occurs in the church meetings, but not exclusively there. (emp. added)